5kWBassmachine/Clipboard/README.md

 ## Installation
-Download one apk from the [releases](https://github.com/5kWBassmachine/Clipboard/releases), navigate to it with your file manager and open the apk to install.<br>
+Download one apk from the [releases](https://github.com/5kWBassmachine/Clipboard/releases), navigate to it with your file manager and open the apk to install.

 You need to allow the installation of non-PlayStore apps in your settings.

 ## Screenshots